 The Division is fortunate to have recruited Dr. Jack G. Hutton as Assistant Director.
-Dr. Hutton, who earned his doctorate in educational psychology from the University of Connecticut, has previous experience in the assessment of noncognitive aspects of the personalities of professional students.
+Dr. Hutton, who earned his Doctorate in educational psychology from the University of Connecticut, has previous experience in the assessment of noncognitive aspects of the personalities of professional students.
 He joined the staff in September, 1968.
-Ann Marie Clark, who was awarded a Bachelor of Science in psychology from Iowa State University, joined the staff as Research Assistant in June, 1968.
-Eilene Charlet who has had several years of prior experience as a secretary and office manager joined the staff as Secretary to the Division Director in August, 1968.
+Miss Ann Marie Clark, who was awarded a Bachelor of Science in psychology from Iowa State University, joined the staff as Research Assistant in June, 1968.
+Miss Eilene Charlet who has had several years of prior experience as a secretary and office manager joined the staff as secretary to the Division Director in August, 1968.

-Implementation of the actions recommended in the proposal for the future operation of the MCAT program and the development of several other projects such as the advanced placement testing program will call for significant staff expansion next year.
+Implementation of the actions recommended in the proposal for the future operation of the MCAT program and the development of several other projects such as the advanced placement testing program will call for significant staff expansion in the year ahead.

-- MATTSON, D. E., JOHNSON, D. G., and SED-LACEK, W. E. The Study of Applicants, 1966-67.
+- 1. MATTSON, D. E., JOHNSON, D. G., and SEDLACEK, W. E. The Study of Applicants, 1966-67.
 J. Med.
-Educ., 43:1-13, 1968. - JARECKY, R. K., JOHNSON, D. G., and MATTSON, D. E. The Study of Applicants, 1967-68.
+Educ., 43:1-13, 1968. - 2.
+JARECKY, R. K., JOHNSON, D. G., and MATTSON, D. E. The Study of Applicants, 1967-68.
 J. Med.
-Educ., 43:1215-1228, 1968.
+Educ. (in press).